pgudihal/film_app/README.md

 Link to App: http://filmsinsf.herokuapp.com/

+For running the app locally: app.py is the main application file

 Project Selection
 ==================
 SF Movies - Create a service that shows on a map where movies have been filmed in San Francisco.
 The user should be able to filter the view using autocompletion search.